tapdata/idaas/README.md

 See [full list of supported data sources & targets](docs/supported-databases.md)

-#### Plugin Development Kit

-iDaaS is designed with a pluggable architecture.
-With Plugin Development Kit, one may quickly build custom source, targets & processors to extend the functionality.

 #### Pluggable Architecture allows easy extension

 iDaaS is designed with extension in mind.
 All major components, including Source, Processor and Target, are designed with extensibility in mind.
-One can easily follow the tutorial or documentation to create custom source, target or processors.
+One can easily follow the tutorial or documentation to create custom source, target or processors with the help of Plugin Develeopment Kit

 #### Third Party CDC Integration